Grace Dangmei

-Grace Dangmei (born 5 February 1996) is an Indian professional footballer who plays as a forward for the Indian Women's Club club Sribhumi and the India women's national team.
-She was part of the team at the 2014 and 2022 Asian Games and at the 2016 South Asian Games where she scored two goals against Sri Lanka.
-During the 2016 SAFF Women's Championship, she scored a goal in the first half of the final, helping India clinch its fourth consecutive title at the tournament.
+Grace Dangmei (born 5 February 1996) is an Indian professional footballer who plays as a forward for Sribhumi and the India women's national team.
+She was part of the team from 2014 to 2022 Asian Games.
+At the 2016 South Asian Games she scored two goals against Sri Lanka.
+During the 2016 SAFF Women's Championship she scored a goal in the final, helping India clinch its fourth consecutive title.

 Early life

 Grace Dangmei was born to Simon Dangmei and Rita Dangmei.
 She belongs to the Rongmei tribe from Dimdailong Village, Kangvai Sub-Division, Churachandpur District, Manipur.

 Club career

 Dangmei played the inaugural edition of the Indian Women's League with KRYPHSA and spent another season with the club.
 She joined Sethu in 2019 for the 3rd edition of the IWL.
 During the 2018 Indian Women's League, she was awarded the Emerging Player Award.
 She scored a brace in her first match with Sethu FC against Manipur Police Sports Club on 6 May 2019, and won the 2018–19 IWL season.

 She then joined Gokulam Kerala in 2021, and earned vice-captaincy.
 Later on July 15, 2021, the All India Football Federation (AIFF) nominated Gokulam Kerala to represent India in the AFC Women's Club Championship 2020–21 pilot tournament.
 She appeared in the matches of the 2021 AFC Women's Club Championship.
 She had a brilliant performance against FC Bunyodkor (women), which is the women's team of Uzbekistan on 14 November, where her side won 3–1.
 In that continental tournament, they achieved third place.
 In the 2021–22 season, her team Gokulam Kerala clinched the title and qualified for the AFC Women's Club Championship.

 On July 2, 2022, it was announced Grace had signed a professional contract abroad, with the Uzbek Women's League side FC Nasaf Karshi on a season-long deal.
 She helped her Uzbek team win both the league and cup in that calendar year, scoring 4 goals in 14 league matches.